 Citi® Diamond Preferred® Card

-Tayne points out that Citi is still offering several balance transfer options right now, with 0% introductory rates lasting for up to 18 months.
-With the Citi Diamond Preferred Card, for example, you’ll qualify for a 0% intro APR for 18 months on purchases and 0% intro APR for 21 months on balance transfers completed within the first four months, followed by a variable APR of 13.74% to 23.74%.
-There’s no annual fee, but a 3% balance transfer fee (minimum $5) applies.
+Tayne points out that Citi is still offering several balance transfer options right now, with 0% introductory rates lasting for up to 21 months on balance transfers.
+With the Citi Diamond Preferred Card, for example, you’ll qualify for a 0% intro APR for 12 months on purchases and 0% intro APR for 21 months on balance transfers completed within the first four months, followed by a variable APR of 13.74% to 23.74%.
+There’s no annual fee, but a 5% balance transfer fee (minimum $5) applies.

 Citi® Double Cash Card